olimci/site/site/content/bio.md

 rss_include: false
 ---

-# Hey I'm Oli!
+# hey, i'm oli!

-I’m a Physics undergrad at Durham University, with a mild obsession for machine learning, statistical mechanics, and weird network protocols that probably shouldn’t work but somehow do.
+i'm a physics undergrad at durham university, with a deep interest in machine learning, statistical mechanics, and using network protocols in unintended ways.

-I spend a lot of my time building random tools, frameworks, and experiments — sometimes for uni, sometimes for fun, and sometimes just because I had an idea at 3am and needed to see it through.
+i spend a lot of time building random tools, frameworks, or small experiments, sometimes for work, sometimes for uni, and sometimes just for fun.

-Outside of code and coursework, I’m into climbing, snowboarding, and trying to deeply understand things that don’t really need to be understood.
-I’m also learning Japanese (very slowly) and maintain an ongoing love/hate relationship with LaTeX.
+outside of coding, i'm a bit of a adrenaline junkie:  i spend a lot of my free time mountain biking climbing or snowboarding. i also into photography, and i'm working on getting my japanese to a conversational level.

-This site is my digital playground — part blog, part devlog, part brain-dump.
-Feel free to poke around, or feel free to email me if you want to chat about anything.
+check out my [projects](https://github.com/olimci) or [say hi](mailto:oli@mcinnes.cc).